Predictive energy management for hybrid electric aircraft propulsion systems: Numerical results

 \subsection{Simulation scenario}

 The parameters of the model used in simulations are shown in Table \ref{tab:param}.
 These are based on published data for the BAe~146 aircraft.
-The conventional BAe 146 propulsion system is replaced by hybrid-electric propulsion systems\footnote{In order to maintain a constant MTOW, the excess mass from the batteries, electric motors, generators and electrical distribution systems can be compensated by cuts in passenger count and fuel mass.} in either parallel or series configuration (as illustrated in Figs.~\ref{fig:propulsion} and~\ref{fig:propulsion_series}).
+The conventional BAe 146 propulsion system is replaced by hybrid-electric propulsion systems\footnote{In order to maintain a constant MTOW, the excess mass from the batteries, electric motors, generators and electrical distribution systems can be compensated by cuts in passenger count and fuel mass.} in either parallel or series configuration (as illustrated in Figs.~\ref{fig:propulsion} and~\ref{fig:propulsion_series}), \mdsedittris{both of which were equipped with the same battery size}.
 The aircraft is powered by a combination of $4$ such systems.

 For the purposes of this study it is assumed that velocity and height profiles are known a priori as a result of a fixed flight plan determined prior to take-off.
 We consider an exemplary 1-hour flight at a true airspeed (TAS) of $190$\,$\si{m/s}$ for a typical 100-seat passenger aircraft.
 The flight path (height and velocity profile) is shown in Figure \ref{fig:profile}.